WaffleDevsAlt/Shapez.io-Mods/README.md

 This is a list of all my current mods, along with their descriptions and most recent updates!

 1. Colored Paint Brushes

-...Description: Changes Color Icons to Paint Brushes.
+Description: Changes Color Icons to Paint Brushes.
-...Version: 1.
+Version: 1.